 If your CA 27-29 is 38 U/mL or greater, you may have a condition other than breast cancer that raises CA 27-29.
-These conditions include other types of cancers, as well as noncancerous breast diseases, cysts of the ovary, and liver disease.
+These conditions include other types of cancers.
+They also include noncancerous breast diseases, cysts of the ovary, and liver disease.
 When CA 27-29 goes up because of a condition other than cancer, the test is called a false-positive.

-Some noncancerous conditions may cause a false-positive CA 27-29.
-You may also have a false-positive result if you are exposed to mouse antigens in your environment or if you receive cancer treatments that use mouse antigens.
+Some conditions that are not cancer may cause a false-positive CA 27-29.
+You may also have a false-positive result if you are in contact with mouse antigens in your environment.
+You may have a false-positive if you get cancer treatments that use mouse antigens.

 You don't need to prepare for this test.
 Be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.